There are a lot of companies out there offering managed WordPress hosting now, but the question is, who’s the right company for your needs?

 When it comes to malware prevention, you need to take things into your own hands and get a security setup.

 Visitors, Storage, Bandwidth & Locations

-GoDaddy and WP Engine both have options to charge you extra if you go over your monthly visitors.
+GoDaddy, WP Engine, and Kinsta both have options to charge you extra if you go over your monthly visitors.

 Storage limits are all pretty fixed, however, very few small business websites actually need more than a couple GB.